 The mission of Spring Oath is to maximize community assets through philanthropic strategies.

-Many in our communities do not feel like they are supported or believe people are willing to help them.
-Resources are available in many cases, but people don’t know where to go or if they do know where to go, they are afraid they will be judged or make a bad situation worse from a bad experience or an unintended consequence.
+Many people in our communities do not feel like they are supported or that there are people out there who are willing to help them.
+In many cases resources are available, but people don’t know where to go.
+In the instances where they do know where to go, they are afraid of being judged or of making a bad situation worse from a bad experience or an unintended consequence.

 Our job is to bridge the disconnect between community and community organizations.
 We gather, strategize, and package community resources in a way that is consumable and accessible to the common person so that neighborhood support can be felt, safe to use, understood, utilized, and impactful.
 We call this “maximizing Community Resources”.